Peperomia dolabriformis [pep-er-ROH-mee-uh, doh-la-brih-FOR-miss], is a shrubby succulent Peperomia plant with purse-shaped foliage and woody stems.

 - Place the cutting in a glass of water.

 - After about six weeks, semi-translucent white roots should appear.

 - Transplant the cutting into a small container with well-drained soil.

-- Keep the soil moist but don’t cover with plastic.
+- Keep the soil moist, but don’t cover it with plastic.

 - The plant needs airflow to prevent mold growth.

 To propagate using stem cuttings, carefully remove one or more stems from the plant.

 - Allow the succulent cuttings to dry overnight and dip in rooting hormone powder.

 - Plant the cuttings in small pots and place them in bright, indirect lighting.